stevewight/DuoKit/README.md

 # DuoKit
-Unofficial swift wrapper for the Duolingo API
+Swift 3 wrapper for the unofficial Duolingo API

 ## Installation
 The easiest way to use DuoKit is with CocoaPods